magicmathmandarin/Learn-about-money/README.md

 ## Credit means many things.
 In the context of money, it means whether someone who has borrowed money will pay back as promised and on time.

-Global debt, as of 3Q2018, is close to $244 trillion.
+Global debt, as of 3Q2018, is close to *$244 trillion*.
 Yes, you read it right.

 Our national debt, as of January, 2019, is $22 trillion, a 10% increase comparing with two years ago.
 Please see our blog post [debt | 债务](https://www.magicmathmandarin.org/debt-债务/), and [Math of our national debt|国债数学](https://www.magicmathmandarin.org/math-for-our-national-debt/)